LukeberryPi/job-hunt-log/tldr.md

 direct referral by a friend who worked at the position and will resign soon. will talk with HR in a few days. it strongly aligns with my profile, very excited. recruiter said that the position got cancelled. they will not be hiring.

-- mysterious whatsapp referral contacted by a dev directly on whatsapp, that liked my portfolio and wants to talk to me.
+- mysterious whatsapp referral contacted by a dev directly on whatsapp, that liked my portfolio and wants to talk to me. no process, not much info. feels borderline scammy, i opted out.